John-Katis/Verifiable-Distributed-OPRF/README.md

 # v-dOPRF

-Rust prototype implementation of the verifiable distributed OPRF protocols described in `overleaf-protocols/`, plus the external Legendre-dOPRF baseline of Kaluđerović, Cheng & Mitrokotsa (ESORICS 2025) used in the evaluation.
+Rust prototype implementation of the verifiable distributed OPRF protocols described in `overleaf-protocols/`, plus the external Legendre-dOPRF baseline of Kaluđerović et al (ESORICS 2025) used in the evaluation.

 ## Layout